 In praise of the humble notebook…

-I have hundreds of tips and tools in my head that I could share with you, but today I’ve decided to share my go-to and most simple tool – the humble notebook.
+I have hundreds of tips and tools in my head that I could share with you, but today I’ve decided to share my go-to and most simple tool – using notebooks for activities on guided tours.

 A notebook, you say?
 But that’s not very exciting…

 Well, when my three children were small, we used to go off to museums, galleries and places like the zoo armed with a small notebook and a pencil.
 I just told them that whenever they saw something they liked, they should make a note of it however they wanted – either with a drawing or by writing.
 It became a sort of journal for them that they could take out and add whatever they wanted, when they felt like it.
 It was the a simple but amazingly effective activity to keep them occupied and happy on days out!

 But it’s not just useful for kids, I also take them on tours with adults too, so that we can do different activities together.
 It also avoids having to get out post-it notes or bulky clipboards.

 Notebooks are great to use for planned activities and for the off-the-cuff spur-of-the-moment type of fun too!